karminkarmen/header_text_animation/README.md

 # Text animation

-Project of login form.
+Animation for header.
 Picked pen on codepen.
 <a href="https://codepen.io/karminkarmen/pen/wrgagz">**LINK TO CODEPEN**</a>

 **Technologies: HTML, CSS, JS**